These available are smaller than pictured and the price has been dropped to reflect that

 Seed parent: Dr Block Crystal Red Michelle

-The seed parent, Crystal red, has absolutely spectacular Red venation against dark foliage.
+The seed parent, Crystal red Michelle, has absolutely spectacular Red venation against dark foliage.
+When the leaves harden, you’re left with accents of red on a dark leaf.

 Anthuriums are typically epiphytic and do well in a substrate with ample aeration- orchid bark, charcoal, coco coir, perlite, and things of that nature assist with aerating your substrate so it is not too dense and holding too much moisture.
 It is always best to play around with what substrate mixture works best for your environment.